Let sleeping dogs lie: Who is ready for REX?

 IOE&IT: Arne, what is REX?

-IOE&IT: What happened on 1 Jan 2017 in the EU as regards REX?
+IOE&IT: What has happened on 1 Jan 2017 in the EU as regards REX?

 Arne: On 1 January 2017, the EU introduced formally the Registered Exporters (REX) System.
 This is a system of self-certification, which will eventually replace the requirement for GSP certificates on a phased basis by 2020.
 Currently imports from GSP beneficiary countries are entitled to preference if accompanied by a GSP certificate Form A or an appropriate invoice declaration.